Beskow

 Beskow is a Swedish family of German origin, taking its name from the town of Beeskow in Prussia.
 The first member to settle in the Swedish realm was the tailor alderman Arendt Beskow (1718–1790) in Stralsund in what was then Swedish Pomerania.

+There are many U.S. Beskows who are not of Swedish descent.
+One group of German Beskows settled in South Dakota and were staunch anti-abolitionist store owners during the 1850s.

+There are also US Beskows who are not of Swedish descent.
+One group of Norwegian Beskows settled in Wisconsin and still live there today.